 10. I’m a small business owner who took out a PPP loan.
 How will that impact my taxes?

 The CARES Act didn’t just set out to help individuals and families—it also tried to provide some financial assistance for struggling small business owners by offering them Paycheck Protection Program (PPP) loans.
 These loans were designed to be “forgiven” as long as they were used for certain business expenses—particularly payroll, rent or interest on mortgage payments, and utilities.

 And while income from debt forgiveness usually counts as taxable income, the CARES Act makes an exception for PPP loan forgiveness.
 That means that as long as you used those PPP funds for eligible expenses, that money will not be taxed . . . as long as your loan forgiveness application is approved (more on that in a minute).

-Dave has said it from the very beginning: Do not take out a PPP loan!
-We hate to tell you “we told you so,” but . . . we told you so.
+But Dave has said it from the very beginning: Do not take out a PPP loan!
+There are a lot of strings attached to these loans, and if you’re not careful you could get rejected and be on the hook for paying back the entire amount if your forgiveness application gets rejected.
 President Ronald Reagan once said that the nine most terrifying words in the English language are “I'm from the government, and I'm here to help.”
 He might have been onto something!

 Got Questions?
 Work With a Tax Pro!

-If you want to make sure you get your taxes done right and avoid making huge tax mistakes that could cost you hundreds or thousands of dollars, our tax Endorsed Local Providers (ELPs) are ready to help!
+If your return is more complicated and you want to avoid making huge mistakes that could cost you hundreds or thousands of dollars, our tax Endorsed Local Providers (ELPs) are ready to help!